orbs-network/v1-blocks-archive/README.md

 The files are available on [Koofr](https://deals.venturebeat.com/sales/koofr-cloud-storage-plans-lifetime-subscription-1tb) lifetime subscription (paid).

-The files can be parsed vchain core (orbs-network-go V1) or https://github.com/orbs-network/block-stats-parser
+The files can be parsed with vchain core (orbs-network-go V1) or with https://github.com/orbs-network/block-stats-parser